-\\ UHI Moray figures include cohabiting and civil partnership
+UHI Moray figures include cohabiting and civil partnership

 The figures show that, for this protected characteristic, we attract applications from generally similar proportions of marital status as is reflected in the general population.
-This is a newer area of monitoring for UHI Moray and it seems that some internal employees have not yet chosen to disclose within this characteristic.

 1.7.3 Staff Retention

 UHI Moray has, for a number of years, monitored, by protected characteristic, not only those that join and progress in the organisation but also those that leave the UHI Moray.
 The leavers data is benchmarked against the UHI Moray staffing profile as detailed in the tables below although it should be noted that low numbers can affect the statistical relevance.